hkfgo/AdventuersOfLink/README.md

 Implemented features include game menu, multiple enemies, levels and character attacks.
 I also recently added in some sprite animations.

-The main program is extremely long because CodeSkulptor is, unfortunately, not the code editor.
+The main program is extremely long because CodeSkulptor is, unfortunately, not best the code editor.